The Evidence Engine

 tree-sitter · CWE-120/134/170

-tree-sitter · taint analysis
+tree-sitter · injection detection

-tree-sitter · taint analysis
+tree-sitter · IAM misconfig

-+ More
++ Extensible

-Language registry is extensible
+Language registry is open

 Scanning Capabilities

-Six scanner types, one unified output
+Six scanner types, 43 analysis modules, one unified output

 Every scanner produces findings in a normalized format.
 SARIF 2.1.0 output is standard.
 Cross-file taint analysis traces data flow across module boundaries.
+43 analysis modules across the six scanner types, with six graph modules providing call-graph and taint reachability.

 SAST